scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - `egress`: The 16-bit egress interface identifier (in the direction of beaconing).
 - `exp_time`: The 8-bit encoded expiration time of the hop field, indicating how long the hop field is valid.
 This value is an offset relative to the PCB creation timestamp set in the PCB's segment information component (see also [](#seginfo)).
 By combining these two values, the AS can compute the absolute expiration time of the hop field.
 Data-plane packets that use the hop field after the expiration time MUST be dropped.
 - `mac`: The message authentication code (MAC) used in the data plane to verify the hop field.
+The SCION Data Plane Specification provides a detailed description of the computation of the MAC and the verification of the hop field in the data plane.

 #### Peer Entry {#peerentry}